Sunday, January 24, 2016

 Words & music - Al Kasha & Joel Hirschhorn.
 Sung by NOT Barbara Harris & Jodie Foster

-Nominated for a Golden Globe but ignored by Oscar, this cute mother-daughter duet combines the catchy rhythms of classic TV sitcom theme songs with the lyric playfulness of nursery rhymes.
-A thoroughly charming arrangement and appealing harmonizing mystery vocals (they’re too smooth for Barbara Harris, too high-pitched for Jodie Foster) work in concert with clever cut-out title animation of the sort that was at one time a Disney trademark.
+Nominated for a Golden Globe but ignored by the Oscars, Freaky Friday opens with a cute mother-daughter duet that combines the catchy rhythms of classic TV sitcom theme songs with the lyric playfulness of nursery rhymes.
+A thoroughly charming arrangement and appealing harmonizing mystery vocals (they’re too smooth for Barbara Harris, too high-pitched for Jodie Foster) work in concert with clever cut-out title animation of the sort that was once a Disney trademark.

 6.